openziti/ziti-doc/docfx_project/ziti/quickstarts/network/common-quickstart.md

 ## Create an Identity

 All connections to Ziti are mutually authenticated TLS connections.
-Identites map a given certificate to an identity within the Controller.
+Identites map a given certificate to an identity within the Ziti Controller.
 Read more about Identities [here](~/ziti/identities/overview.md) Creating an identity via the UI or CLI is easy:

 # [New Identity via UI](#tab/create-identity-ui)